 At high speeds, air resistance is the greatest force that riders have to overcome.
 This is why you see road riders draft each other in groups and pacelines, and why competitive triathletes and time trialists obsessively make their equipment and riding positions as aerodynamic as possible.
 Wheels contribute a great deal to a bike's overall aerodynamics.

-Upgrading to more aerodynamic wheels will help you save precious energy and ride faster.
-Generally, this consideration is only important for road or time trial riders.
+Upgrading to aerodynamic wheels with deep-section rims will help you save precious energy and ride faster on flat and rolling terrain.
+Generally, this is only important for road or time trial riders.
+Gravel and mountain bikes don't benefit from deeper rims because they travel at lower speed and use wide knobby tires that disrupt airflow.

 Aerodynamics is an incredibly complicated topic that needs its own in-depth scientific article.
 The shape of the rim, the rim surface, the tire, spoke, and direction of wind all affect how efficient a set of wheels is.
 To simplify, when comparing wheels made by the same brand, a deeper rim section is generally more aerodynamic than shallow rim sections.